Fatima Naoot

-Fatima Naoot (فاطمه ناعوت; born 18 September 1964) is an Egyptian poet, translator and journalist.
-She has written 18 books, including seven collections of poetry, and is the chief editor of the literary magazine Qaws Qazah (The Rainbow).
+Fatima Naoot (فاطمة ناعوت; born 18 September 1964) is an Egyptian poet, translator and journalist.
+She has written 40 books, including 10 collections of poetry, and a novel, and is the chief editor of the literary magazine Qaws Qazah (The Rainbow).
 She has translated many novels and anthologies from English into Arabic.
 She is also a columnist and has written articles for Nesf El Donya, Al-Masry Al-Youm, and Youm7.

-Prior to her literary career, Naoot worked as an architect for 10 years and was a graduate of Ain Shams University.
+Prior to her literary career, Naoot worked as an architect for 10 years as she was a graduate of Faculty of Engineering, Ain Shams University.
 In 2016, Naoot was sentenced to three years in prison for posting a message on Facebook critical of the ritual slaughter of sheep during the Islamic feast Eid al-Adha.
 On appeal, her sentence was reduced to six months.

 Early life and education

 Fatima Sayyid Muhammad Hasan Naoot was born on 18 September 1964 in Cairo, Egypt.
 She earned a degree in architecture from the Faculty of Engineering of Ain Shams University in Cairo in 1987.
 Following her graduation, she worked as an architect for Sabbour Consultants for 10 years.